 Step 2: Configure Tags in the GTM container

-Before working on configuration it makes sense to create a measurement plan or a list of events that should be send to Google Analytics, Facebook and other systems.
+Before working on the configuration it makes sense to create a measurement plan or a list of events that should be sent to Google Analytics, Facebook and other systems.

 Here you can find more information on what is a measurement plan and how to create it http://www.kl82.com/services/analytics-measurement-plan